This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Follow up with your healthcare provider as directed:

 - Sit in a warm tub of water.
-Warm water may relieve pain and bladder spasms.
+Warm water may relieve pain, burning, and bladder spasms.

 - Do not have sex until your healthcare provider tells you it is okay.
 Sex may increase your risk for a urinary tract infection.